keremtemel0/Music-Genre-Classification-GTZAN/README.md

 - `documents/`: Technical notes and implementation details.

 > [!IMPORTANT]
-> **Note on Audio Files:** Due to GitHub's file size limitations, raw audio files (.au/.mp3) are not included.
-The models run directly using the pre-processed features located in the `data/features/` folder.
+> **Audio File Notes:** Because of the limits to the size of audio files that GitHub can host, these raw files have not been provided.
+The models operate on pre-processed features from the `data/features/` folder.

 ---